New around here?

 ryan@atlantachristianchurch.org

-• We offer a number of short-term learning opportunities during the year that cover things like books of the Bible, theology, spiritual practices, and faith formation.
-These are most often offered on Sunday mornings before service at 9:30 AM and they include coffee, a light breakfast, and childcare.
-We also host learning and discussion events during the week a few times year, and these normally are dinner gatherings with a guest lecturer.
-(Check the website "Events" page for a current menu of learning events.)
+• We offer a number of short-term learning opportunities during the year that cover things like books of the Bible, theological subjects, spiritual practices, faith formation, and various practice life-skills subjects.
+Most of our classes and workshops and book clubs are offered on Sunday mornings before service at 9:30 AM and include coffee, a light breakfast, and childcare.
+There are typically no costs for these, with the exception of a book purchase, if necessary.
+You'll also find learning events and forums offered during the week throughout the year, and these are normally dinner gatherings with a guest speaker.

-• For those in college through their 30s, we offer events that are great for connecting with others, like Sunday morning learning forums, service projects, and parties.
+• For those in college through their 30s, we offer a regular schedule of events and gatherings, such as Sunday morning faith forums, local service project days, and social events and parties.

 • If you have kids, we offer a full range of Sunday morning classes and groups for those nursery through elementary, plus groups for those in grades 5-6 (called "The Bridge"), and for those in grades 7-12.
 We use SparkHouse materials, which follows the Church Calendar and lessons are based on the Revised Common Lectionary readings for each Sunday of the season.
 Questions?
 Email Lindsey Self below.